Query Syntax

 sqry query "lang:rust AND (kind:function OR kind:method)"

-sqry provides two commands for running queries:
+sqry provides two commands for the common search surfaces:

 Operators